-Spring is a good time to do a partial water change, but remember to add dechlorinator if your water source contains chlorine.
+Spring is a good time to do a partial water change, but remember to add a dechlorinator if your water source contains chlorine.
 As ponds awaken, a "spring green" may appear in the water until plants and bacteria get established.
 This is a normal algae bloom and will clear up on its own once plants have grown and the filter has recovered to take care of excess nutrients.

 Maintaining your Pond